vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 ## 0. Introduction

-_VueStorefront_ is getting tremendous attention from the market and gain traction from developers with more than 20 sites running on production.
-In the mean time, _VueStorefront_ framework evolves with each new release and the docs can hardly catch up with it!
+Vue Storefront is getting tremendous attention from the market and gain traction from developers with more than 20 sites running on production.
+In the mean time, Vue Storefront framework evolves with each new release and the docs can hardly catch up with it!

 These training materials are a set of chief-recipes, experiences learned from the trenches.
-I’m trying to answer how to run _VueStorefront_ on production, troubleshoot most of the common problems and explain all the hidden features of _VueStorefront_ that can help you scale the application and solve most common issues.
+I’m trying to answer how to run Vue Storefront on production, troubleshoot most of the common problems and explain all the hidden features of Vue Storefront that can help you scale the application and solve most common issues.

 Some topics here were taken from [frequently asked questions in our Forum](https://forum.vuestorefront.io/c/help).
 Some [came from Slack](http://slack.vuestorefront.io).
 Some came from core-consulting and our own works.
-One thing in common; each and every recipe is super-crucial for stable _VueStorefront_ run on production and they all cause some serious results when executed carelessly.
+One thing in common; each and every recipe is super-crucial for stable Vue Storefront run on production and they all cause some serious results when executed carelessly.

 ## 1. Memory leaks
-_VueStorefront_ consists of two Node.js applications:
+Vue Storefront consists of two Node.js applications:
 - `vue-storefront` - which is the frontend app, with the entry point of [`core/scripts/server.js`](https://github.com/DivanteLtd/vue-storefront/blob/4ed26d7f1978a9e798edcddf1cf2f970c3e64e4f/core/scripts/server.js#L269)
 - `vue-storefornt-api` - which is backend/api app.